Robert Lemieux: Move to the North Shore

 By 1974, Lemieux was a pariah in Montreal legal circles, and subsequently decided to move to Quebec's North Shore, where he pumped gasoline at a service station for a while until he was able to resume his law practice.
 He continued to be, in his words, "a ferocious Quebec separatist."

-Lemieux supported himself taking on union grievances and aboriginal claims.
+Lemieux supported himself by taking on union grievances and aboriginal claims.
 In 2001, he defended Maurice Boucher in a notable murder trial.

 Lemieux died of natural causes in January 2008, and his funeral was held in Montreal.
 In reviewing his life and career, the Montreal Gazette observed, "Lemieux's views and associates were and are repugnant.
 But no one can doubt the sincerity of his beliefs."